sagemath/trac_to_gh/Issue 4089.md

 # Issue 4089: notebook -- no active worksheets should show up on "archived" tab

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4089

 Original creator: TimothyClemans